alceil/docker-orb/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-	thank you for contributing to CircleCI Orbs! before submitting your request, please go through the following items and place an x in the [ ] if they have been completed -->
+	thank you for contributing to CircleCI Orbs! before submitting your request, please go through the following items and place an x in the [ ] if they have been completed.please subscribe for more events.
+-->

 - [ ] All new jobs, commands, executors, parameters have descriptions.